Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/WebLogic/README.md

 ### [profile.d/](profile.d)
 - **oracle.sh**
   Profile script to set environment variables (`ORACLE_HOME`, `WL_HOME`, `DOMAIN_HOME`) and ulimits for the `oracle` user.
-Adjust as you need.
+Adjust as needed.
-  > ⚠️ **A lot of Automation-WLST scripts read this file in** to ensure environment variables.
-Most of them won't function properly without deploying this file with appropriate values.
+  > ⚠️ **Many Automation-WLST scripts read this file** to ensure environment variables are set.
+Most scripts will not function properly unless this file is deployed and contains the appropriate values.

 ---

 ### [rsyslog/](rsyslog)
 - **rsyslog-rules+.txt**
-  Example `rsyslog` rules to redirect `journald` logs for WebLogic server instances to `/var/log/weblogic/*`, when the servers are run by `systemd`.
+  Example `rsyslog` rules to redirect `journald` logs for WebLogic server instances to `/var/log/weblogic/*` when the servers are run under `systemd`.

 ---